lamanno-epfl/uMAIA/README.md

 ## Installation

 To begin, install the environment by navigating to the /uMAIA directory and running `python3 setup.py`.
+The command was tested with Python version 3.7.16.

 ### Gurobi